wizzomafizzo/MiSTer_BGM/README.md

 BGM will stop playing when a core is launched, and resume playing when you get back to the menu.

+Launch `bgm` from the scripts menu to show the control GUI.

 ### Supported files

 BGM supports playback of .mp3, .ogg, .wav and .vgm/.vgz files.
 These files can be used interchangeably in any playlist.

 #### Internet radio

 Internet radio stations can also be played using .pls files.
-The best way to manage these is by creating a new playlist folder, placing a single .pls file in that folder and playing it via the playlist.
+The best way to manage these is by creating a new playlist folder, placing a single .pls file in that folder and playing it via the new playlist.

 Note that a .pls file must be a file containing a single URL to the radio stream.
 Most radio files come like this, but be sure to double check if it's not working.

 ### Controls

-When the BGM service is running, launch the `bgm` script from the MiSTer Scripts menu to launch a control GUI.
+When the BGM service is running, launch the `bgm` script from the MiSTer Scripts menu to launch the control GUI.
 This GUI will give you basic playback functions, configuration options and the current playback status.

 Changes made in the control GUI will also be written to the `bgm.ini` file and remembered between MiSTer boots.